 Unlike Android, one cannot hide apps or games completely on iOS.
 This may be a bummer for people who want to hide certain applications from the eyes of others using their iPhones.
 Thankfully, several workarounds allow hiding apps from the home screen, search and suggestions, their traces in App Store history, and more without deleting them.
-Keep reading to learn all the working methods to hide apps on your iPhone or iPad.
+Keep reading to learn all the working methods to hide apps and games on your iPhone or iPad.

 You can easily hide applications on your iPhone home screen by digging them into folders, using the app library, and hiding app pages.
 You can further hide app traces by turning off notifications, removing them from App Store history, and even using dummy apps to hide your private files.
 Stick around as we discuss all the methods in detail below.

-Hide Apps on iPhone Home Screen Using Folders
+Method 2- Hide Apps on iPhone Home Screen Using Folders

 iOS lets you create folders for apps on the home screen.
 You can further create extra pages inside these folders, which makes up for an easy way to hide dating apps, games, and any other confidential applications from the prying eyes of other people.
 Here's how to do it: